 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Harpswell has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Harpswell has few renters and college students.
 But the biggest reason it is quieter in Harpswell than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Harpswell may be for you.

-One of the nice things about Harpswell is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Harpswell is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Harpswell is one of the most well-educated cities in the nation.
 48.24% of adults in Harpswell have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The per capita income in Harpswell in 2010 was $40,772, which is wealthy relative to Maine and the nation.
 This equates to an annual income of $163,088 for a family of four.
 However, Harpswell contains both very wealthy and poor people as well.

 The people who call Harpswell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harpswell residents report their race to be White, followed by Asian.
 Important ancestries of people in Harpswell include Irish, French , German, and Scottish.